The pleasures of a tranquil walk in the garden or wild flower meadow can be captured and preserved with a simple flower press.

 After the waiting period, loosen the bolts and gently separate the layers to reveal your treasures.
 If more time is needed, the press can be reassembled.
 The finished pressings are very fragile.
 They can be used immediately for craft projects or stored between layers of the blotter paper in the press or between the pages of large books.

 Violas, daisy mums and pink larkspur just out of the press.
-Autumnal spendor can be savored with preserved leaves from your press.
+Autumnal splendor can be savored with preserved leaves from your press.
 Herbs also do well.
 These beauties are wonderful for elegant projects.
 Lovely greeting cards or stationery embellished with your pressings are a welcome gift.
 The flowers and greens can be placed between glass layers for wall and window hangings or coasters.
 With care, the delicate pressings can decoupaged to candles, decorative boxes, gifts and more.

 This is a great craft to introduce to nature lovers of all ages.
 Spend some time with a child exploring the wonders of the forest and be sure to bring along your flower press to create lasting memories.
 Gift a press to your grandchildren.
 What joy!